Astha5487/CaseComp/README.md

 ## Survey data

-`IITK_Case_Comp__Responses_.xlsx` contains responses from 54 retail investors using Zerodha, Groww, and Upstox, collected April 2025.
+`Excel file` contains responses from 54 retail investors using Zerodha, Groww, and Upstox, collected April 2025.

 Key findings used in the analysis:
 - 41% sold or felt a strong urge to sell during a market crash